-We are temporarily deferring donors that have traveled outside the U.S. in the last 10 days.
+We are temporarily deferring blood donors that have traveled outside the U.S. in the last 10 days.
 Travel to Baja, Mexico is acceptable.

-Do I need an appointment?
+Do I need a blood donation appointment?

 Do I have to wear a mask or face covering when I donate blood?